 - Place hazelnuts on the same baking tray and bake for 15 minutes.

 - While hazelnuts are roasting, make the pie crust.
-Add salt to the food processor and process until fine crumbs form.
+Add almonds, oats and salt to the food processor and process until fine crumbs form.
 Do not over process because nuts will begin to turn into a nut butter.
 Add Medjool dates, coconut oil and almond milk; process until combined.
-“Dough” should stick together when squeezed between fingers.
+“Dough” should stick together when pressed between fingers.

-- Line a pie dish with 2 thin pieces of parchment paper crosswise (for easier pie removal) and transfer “dough” mixture on top.
+- Line a pie dish with 2 narrow pieces of parchment paper crosswise (for easier pie removal) and transfer “dough” on top.
 Using your fingers flatten it into a pie crust.
 Make sure to press sides well and even make a nice edge.
 Set aside.

 - In a food processor (no need to rinse), add 2 cups of roasted hazelnuts and process until nut butter forms.
 At first you will see ground nuts, then wet ground nuts and finally a paste.
 You will have to stop and scrape the sides of the bowl a few times.
 Add coconut milk, sugar, cacao powder, vanilla and salt; process until very smooth.

 - Pour into prepared pie crust and sprinkle with crushed hazelnuts (if desired).
 Freeze for at least 4 hours or overnight.

 - To serve, let pie thaw on a counter for 45-60 minutes, remove from the pie dish holding onto parchment paper flaps and cut into 12 slices.
 Serve immediately.

 - Store: Freeze tightly covered or in an airtight container for up to 3 months.